Knowledge Sheaves: A Sheaf-Theoretic Framework for Knowledge Graph Embedding: KNOWLEDGE SHEAVES AND EMBEDDINGS

-This is a relaxation of the problem~\eqref{eq:entitychaining}, as we do not require $\vec{y}_i$ to be the embedding of a known entity.
-The problem of finding the best-fitting entity $u_k$ for the composed sequence of relations then becomes
+This is a relaxation of~\eqref{eq:entitychaining}, as $\vec{y}_i$ need not be the embedding of a known entity.
+The relaxed problem of finding the best-fitting tail entity $u_k$ for the composite relation is then